GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 | [vpc_sc_perimeters](variables.tf#L233) | VPC SC regular perimeter definitions for shielded folder.
 All projects in the perimeter will be added. | <code title="object&#40;&#123;&#10;  access_levels    &#61; optional&#40;list&#40;string&#41;, &#91;&#93;&#41;&#10;  egress_policies  &#61; optional&#40;list&#40;string&#41;, &#91;&#93;&#41;&#10;  ingress_policies &#61; optional&#40;list&#40;string&#41;, &#91;&#93;&#41;&#10;&#125;&#41;">object&#40;&#123;&#8230;&#125;&#41;</code> |  | <code>&#123;&#125;</code> |

 <!-- END TFDOC -->
-#TODO Proper README (after deciding if this is a blueprint or a FAST stage)

-# Implemented
-- Use of Scoped Policies (create or inherit)
-- VPC SC adding all Folder's project into the perimeter
-- Org policies
-- Hierarchical firewall rules

-# TODO
-- Log sync
-- KMS